Clotilde97/Teaching/PythonForSociologists/Readme.md

 ### Who/When

 This course is aimed at graduate students in sociology who are taking electives with Python as a pre-requisite.
 Later iterations of the course will more generally target graduate students who are looking to use Python in their research.
 The course will take place in the Seminar Room G (MRB) at 15.00-17.00 every Friday from the 9th of November to 30 of November (inclusive: i.e. 4 weeks of 2 hours per week).
+I will be at hand an hour in advance of the first lecture to help with any installation problems.
 The lectures will last between 90 and 120 minutes.

 ### Assignments